DoctorKhan/The-Human-Experiment-Book/src/20_part_control/17_inner_battlefield.md

 *The Man was no longer a river.
 He was a battlefield.
 The Watcher, the new king of his conscious mind, was now at war with the exiled currents—the tribes of his own soul he had branded as enemies.
 He had gained what he thought was control, but he had lost his wholeness forever.*

-## Decoding the Fable: The Birth of "Parts Work"
+## Decoding the Fable: The Birth of Internal Warfare

 The research team sat in stunned silence as Dr. Chen finished the ancient fable.
 The implications were staggering—not just for understanding the past, but for comprehending the fundamental structure of human psychology itself.

 Dr. Sarah Kim was the first to speak: "This isn't just mythology.
-This is a precise description of what modern therapy calls 'internal parts.'"
+This is a precise description of the psychological fragmentation we all experience."

 Chen nodded, his excitement building.
 "Exactly.
 This fable is the origin story of the psychological shattering that followed the cognitive upgrade.
 Let me break down the symbolism:"